Brave New World

 Learned a lot, definitely.
 Monocle is a very interesting case-study.
 In a sea of turbulence, where you learn about how so many publications are suffocating themselves because of broken distribution-revenue models and a digital presence that does more harm than good, here was this magazine that paid its writers well, took care of its people, and was doing more than just keeping its head above water.
 In a way, I came to understand as much about other titles as I did about Monocle itself.
 And you take away a lot about how life in both radio and print media works.
 More specifically, how or whether life in media and print would work for you.

 Despite everything, I truly believe Monocle to be the patron saint of internships.
 You’re given a lot of responsibility and agency for where you are in the food chain, and I’ve had the great fortune to stay on as a freelancer even after I left.
 But more importantly, it’s meant so much more to me that I get to keep in touch with the people I met while there.
 That speaks volumes about my time during the internship, rather than my time after.
-And the future, well, I’m as curious as anyone to see what’s next.
+And as for the future, well, I’m as curious as anyone to see what’s next.

 What other jobs have you had in the past?